deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18785/index.md

 ![](charts/charts_6_0.png "🔼 Figure 2: Performance trends of evaluating edited Llama2-7B base model across different benchmarks using six editing methods.
 Results reveal that PMET and MEND can effectively preserve the model's abilities across all tasks.
 While KN drastically drops even less than ten edits.")

-> 🔼 The chart displays the performance trends of six different model editing methods on the Llama2-7B base model across multiple benchmarks, showing that PMET and MEND effectively preserve model abilities, while KN shows a drastic drop in performance with fewer than ten edits.
+> 🔼 The chart displays the performance trends of six different model editing methods on the Llama2-7B base model across various benchmark tasks, showing how the number of edits affects model performance.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Performance trends of evaluating edited Llama2-7B base model across different benchmarks using six editing methods.
 Results reveal that PMET and MEND can effectively preserve the model's abilities across all tasks.
 While KN drastically drops even less than ten edits.